elastisys/terms/terms-of-service.md

     * work with vendors to ensure timely release of security patches for software components with are part of the Service;
     * release security patches for software included in the Services;
     * for Managed Services apply security patches for the software included in the Services;
-    * for Self-managed Service inform the customer and help them apply security patches for software included in the Services;
+    * for Enterprise Service inform the customer and help them apply security patches for software included in the Services;
 * **Recover**: Elastisys will recover from vulnerabilities as follows:
     * identify opportunities to reduce the likelihood or impact of future vulnerabilities